 Instead of hoping for a day when these fraudsters are brought to heel, you can learn to spot them from the crowd.
 The worst of them won’t even be obvious, but if you manage to get some of the most crucial Forex elements right, it should be pretty easy for you to spot the majority of them.

 Let’s start with a brief tour and check the very basic indicators first.
 One of the most apparent signs of an unscrupulous broker is in the basic structure of the company.
 An honest broker will keep their structure simple so that potential clients can understand and regulators can monitor.
-In case you’re wondering, is Libertex regulated, then the answer is it depends.
-Yet it’s how the company is structured, though, that should give you pause.
+In case you’re wondering, whether Libertex is regulated or not, the answer is: it depends.
+Yet it’s how the company is structured, though, that should make you question its credibility.

-Libertex Forex broker is the brand name used to offer Forex and CFDs on stocks, commodities among other financial instruments.
-Libertex is also the trading platform used for the trading of these products.
+Libertex Forex broker is the brand name used to offer securities in Forex, commodities, stocks, as well as CFDs on all of those assets.
+Libertex is also the trading platform used for the trading cryptocurrencies.
 There are two domains, libertex.com and libertex.org created for the same brand.

 The company that is licensed varies depending on the region.
-Indication Investments Ltd. is licensed by CySEC (Cyprus Securities and Exchange Commission) under license number 164/12 for operations within the EU.
+Indication Investments Ltd. (liberex.com) is licensed by CySEC (Cyprus Securities and Exchange Commission) under license number 164/12 for operations within the EU.

-Is Libertex legit?
-It certainly looks like it wants to look legit because it has the appropriate licenses to operate in EU.
+So, is Libertex legit?
+It certainly looks like it wants to look legit because it has the appropriate licenses to operate in the EU.
 However, Libertex ForexClub boasts of operating more than 100 offices around the world from Asia to Latin America and most of those operations are done through unregulated companies.

-Also, it is important to remember that number and size don’t matter, and you shouldn’t be intimidated.
+Also, it is important to remember that numbers and sizes don’t matter, and you shouldn’t be intimidated.
 Haggai Carmon is a lawyer who fights white collar crimes, and he states that fraudulent companies are layered in a manner similar to world-class money launderers.

 Also be careful where you get your information.
 Some broker review websites cannot be trusted for accurate information.
 Think about it, what would stop a fraudulent broker from posting positive reviews about themselves?
 The best sources of broker reviews will check the IP address from where the review originated as well as verifying the reviewer’s details and information.
 From our thorough research, Libertex rarely got any rating above 3-stars, which is not encouraging.

-The main idea is to try and avoid the Libertex scam, and that is possible if you’re keen to spot the red flags.
+So, the main idea of this review is to try and avoid the Libertex scam, and that is possible if you’re keen to spot the red flags.
 As mentioned before, they will not be obvious.
 I fell into a few scams myself, but the key is to listen to reliable sources of information and learning from your mistakes.